Star(s): kokav/kokavim (Strong’s 3556)

 Isaiah 14:12, referring to the fallen Angel, Lucifer, is often translated as “How you have fallen from heaven; O star of the morning, son of dawn“.
 This is a complicated verse as it indicates that Lucifer/Satan (Hebrew for “adversary”) is named star of the morning.
-What becomes problematic is that Yeshua (Jesus) calls himself “The Bright Morning Star” in the Revelation of John.
-But this is a key translation error.
-The word for star (ko-kawv) is not in the Isaiah passage at all.
+What becomes problematic was that Yeshua (Jesus) called himself “The Bright Morning Star” in the Revelation of John.
+But this was a key translation error.
+The word for star (ko-kawv) was not in the Isaiah passage at all.
 Instead it should be translated more like this:

-Lucifer (in Hebrew, “heh’lehl”), “the shining one”, strives to be above the stars of God but he never makes it there.
-In direct opposition to the Adversary (Satan) is Yeshua who is identified as the Bright Morning Star, who outshines all others to be the light of the world.
+Lucifer (in Hebrew, “heh’lehl”), “the shining one”, strove to be above the stars of God but he never made it there.
+In direct opposition to the Adversary (Satan) was Yeshua who was identified as the Bright Morning Star, who outshone all others to be the light of the world.

 [Jesus says:] “While it is daytime, we must do the work of Him who sent Me.
 Night is coming, when no one can work.
 While I am in the world, I am the light of the world.”